- Type of MS Medications

 Progressive-relapsing MS (PRMS)

-In progressive-relapsing MS, occasional relapses occur with steady progression of disease and accumulation of disabilities.
+In progressive-relapsing MS, occasional relapses occur with a steady progression of disease and accumulation of disabilities.

 What are the symptoms of MS?